 Custom dashboard development

-A custom operations dashboard should show what needs a decision.
+A custom operations dashboard should make decisions easier.

-Dashboards fail when they become prettier spreadsheets.
-I build operating views that show what changed, what is stuck, and what needs attention.
+Dashboards fail when they end up as prettier spreadsheets.
+I build operating views that show what changed, what's stuck, and what needs a human today.

-• Status lives across email, CRM, spreadsheets, invoices, and project tools.
+• Status is scattered across email, CRM, spreadsheets, invoices, inventory tools, and project tools.

-• Meetings are spent asking for updates instead of making decisions.
+• Meetings get burned asking for updates instead of making calls.

-• Reports take hours to assemble and still miss the exceptions.
+• Reports take hours to assemble and still miss the weird cases.

-• The owner needs one private view of the work that matters this week.
+• The owner wants one private view of the work that matters this week.

-1. Define the decisions the dashboard should support.
+1. Start with the decisions and approvals the dashboard needs to support.
+Build backward from there.

-2. Connect the source systems or staged data.
+2. Connect source systems or stage the data cleanly first.

-3. Show exceptions and stale work before vanity metrics.
+3. Show exceptions and stale work before any vanity metric.

-4. Add alerts, review queues, and handoff notes where useful.
+4. Add alerts, review queues, and handoff notes only where they earn the space.

-A useful owner dashboard might show overdue leads, quotes waiting on approval, unpaid invoices, inventory exceptions, stuck orders, and a weekly summary.
-The point is not more charts.
-The point is fewer surprises.
+An owner dashboard usually earns its keep with overdue follow-ups, quotes waiting on approval, unpaid invoices, inventory exceptions, stuck orders, connector health, and a weekly summary.
+Fewer surprises.
+Not more charts.

 • Manual reporting hours